 - 2.1.
-The role of the Committee is to assist the board to fulfil its responsibility to shareholders to ensure that: - a) remuneration policy and practices of the Company are designed to support strategy and promote long-term sustainable success, reward fairly and responsibly, with a clear link to corporate and individual performance, having regard to statutory and regulatory requirements; and - b) executive remuneration is aligned to company purpose and values and linked to delivery of the company's long-term strategy. - 2.2.
-The remuneration of non-executive directors shall be a matter for the chair of the Company and the executive members of the board.
+The role of the Committee is to assist the board to fulfil its responsibility to shareholders to ensure that: - the remuneration policy and practices of the Company are designed to support the strategy, reward fairly and responsibly, with a clear link to corporate and individual performance, having regard to statutory and regulatory requirements; and - b) executive remuneration is aligned to company purpose and values and linked to delivery of the company's strategy. - 2.2.
+The remuneration of non-executive directors shall be a matter for the board.
 No director or manager shall be involved in any decisions as to their own remuneration.